oberator/docker_backup_script/README.md

 This small script automates the process of backing up Docker containers specified by their respective `docker-compose.yml` files.
 It stops the containers, creates backups of their directories, and then restarts the containers.
 Optionally, it can send notifications through Gotify about the success or failure of the backup process.

-**Note:** The script assumes that all data of the container is contained in the respective root folder specified in the `DIRECTORIES` array.
+**Note:** The script assumes that all data of the container is contained in the respective root folder specified in the `directories.txt` file.
 If additional data is stored elsewhere, you may need to adjust the script accordingly.

 ## Features
 - Backup multiple Docker containers defined by `docker-compose.yml`.